Digital Photography Tips, Tutorials and Resources

 You will find many Facebook pages with a photography business name.
 Owners of these pages post pictures of their families, friends, and themselves.

-Having a passion of photography is different from seasonal photography, and knowing that these photographers are not your competition is very important.
+Having a passion for photography is different from seasonal photography, and knowing that these photographers are not your competition is very important.

 Find a few catchy photography business names and select one.
 A catchy name will help your audience to remember you.